 Consider getting our latest analysis on Epwin Group's financial position here.

-One of the major risks of relying on dividend income, is the potential for a company to struggle financially and cut its dividend.
-Not only is your income cut, but the value of your investment declines as well - nasty.
-Looking at the data, we can see that Epwin Group has been paying a dividend for the past five years.
-During the past five-year period, the first annual payment was UK£0.028 in 2014, compared to UK£0.049 last year.
+Before buying a stock for its income, we want to see if the dividends have been stable in the past, and if the company has a track record of maintaining its dividend.
+Epwin Group has been paying a dividend for the past five years.
+During the past five-year period, the first annual payment was UK£0.028 in 2015, compared to UK£0.049 last year.
 This works out to be a compound annual growth rate (CAGR) of approximately 12% a year over that time.
-The dividends haven't grown at precisely 12% every year, but this is a useful way to average out the historical rate of growth.
+Epwin Group's dividend payments have fluctuated, so it hasn't grown 12% every year, but the CAGR is a useful rule of thumb for approximating the historical growth.

 Dividend Growth Potential